SPA BREAKS AND REST & REVIVAL - TEN OF THE BEST

 Galway Co Galway

-The g hotel“One of the finest hotels in the West of Ireland - and certainly the most original” is a fair summary of the hotel that’s most famous for its quirky interior by internationally renowned milliner Phillip Treacy.
-And it hasn’t dated - the original “mad hattiness” and stunning interior design still tend to quicken the pulse in the knowledge that one is somewhere unique.
-Pampering is something they do naturally here, whether it be through food - reflecting the local landscape and showcasing Irish produce with a touch of flair - the luxurious surroundings and attentive service provided by the able staff throughout the hotel, or the rooftop spa, ESPA at the g.
+The g hotel “One of the finest hotels in the West of Ireland - and certainly the most original” was a fair summary at the time of the G’s opening in 2005.
+Famous for its quirky interior by internationally renowned milliner Phillip Treacy, it has dated surprisingly little – although since copied elsewhere (and the hotel is now part of the Leonardo group), the original “mad hattiness” and striking interior design still tend to quicken the pulse in the knowledge that one is somewhere unique.
+Pampering is something they do naturally here, whether it be through the special surroundings and attentive service provided by the able staff throughout the hotel, their food - or the rooftop Spa at the g.
 Situated over two floors, it offers a fitness studio as well as a wide range of pampering spa treatments and “rituals designed to enhance well-being and relaxation” and a Relaxation Room overlooking the rooftop Zen garden.
-Spa packages are offered and, with Eyre Square just a brisk 15 minute walk away and outdoor activities including golf and horseriding nearby, there is no shortage of other things to do.
+Spa packages are offered and there’s a Leonardo Hotels 10% discount available on all bookings – and, with Eyre Square just a brisk 15 minute walk away and outdoor activities including golf and horseriding nearby, there is no shortage of other things to do.

 Park Hotel Kenmare